gshs-ornl/wbstats/README.md

 Getting Started
 ===============

-Unless you know the country and indicator codes that you want to download the first step would be searching for the data you are interested in. `wbsearch()` provides `grep` style searching of all available indicators from the World Bank API and returns the indicator information that matches your query.
+Unless you know the country and indicator codes that you want to download, the first step would be searching for the data you are interested in. `wbsearch()` provides `grep` style searching of all available indicators from the World Bank API and returns the indicator information that matches your query.

 To access what countries or regions are available you can use the `countries` data frame from either `wb_cachelist` or the saved return from `wbcache()`.
 This data frame contains relevant information regarding each country or region.
 More information on how to use this for downloading data is covered later.